Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 ### (2): Just start the server!

 !!! note
-    For KMM apps, even though all the configuration can be defined in Kotlin.
+    For KMP apps, even though all the configuration can be defined in Kotlin.
 The server should still be started directly from within native code on both platforms.
-    See the [KMM demo](https://github.com/Apadmi-Engineering/Mockzilla/tree/develop/demo-kmm) for an example.
+    See the [KMP demo](https://github.com/Apadmi-Engineering/Mockzilla/tree/develop/demo-kmm) for an example.

 === "Android Application"
     ```kotlin